zfs panic when sending replication stream

 #3 Updated by Christopher Siden over 5 years ago

 I can't seem to get your video to display the stack trace in a readable way (it's blurry).
 The panic message only contains a generic message, so without a stack trace or the ability to reproduce the problem it's pretty much impossible to fix.
 Do you not have a scrollback buffer you can use to copy-paste the full output of the panic message + stack trace?

 When you say savecore isn't working do you mean the panic isn't generating a crash dump (i.e. there is nothing in /var/crash?).

-#4 Updated by Martin Blom about 5 years ago
+#4 Updated by Martin Blom over 5 years ago

 I understand that you need more information, and I would be happy to provide it, but I need some help in order to do so.

 The console video is from a KVM that sampling the VGA output, so copy/paste does not work, and the message/stack trace just flashes by and disappears, as the video indicates.
 I have only a few seconds available when the kernel is dumping to disk before it reboots.
 I didn't think the Solaris console had scrollback but I'll try page up/down next time.

 Would attaching something to the serial port help?